All Resources

 Data Lifecycle Security solutions enable effective cloud data governance by following sensitive data through the cloud - helping organizations identify data movement and ensuring that security posture follows it.
 It accomplishes this by first discovering sensitive data, including shadow or abandoned data.
 Then it automatically classifies data types using AI models, determines whether the data has the proper security posture and notifies the remediation teams if not.

 It’s crucial for cloud-facing organizations to remember that the distributed nature of cloud computing means they may not currently know exactly where all their data is stored.
 Data governance and security cannot be ‘lifted and shifted’ from on-prem to the cloud.
-But Data Lifecycle Security solutions can bridge the gap between the need for cloud data governance and security and the sub-optimal performance of existing paradigms.
+But Data Lifecycle Security solutions and data access governance tools can bridge the gap between the need for cloud data governance, security and the sub-optimal performance of existing paradigms.

 Discover Ron’s expertise, shaped by over 20 years of hands-on tech and leadership experience in cybersecurity, cloud, big data, and machine learning.
 As a serial entrepreneur and seed investor, Ron has contributed to the success of several startups, including Axonius, Firefly, Guardio, Talon Cyber Security, and Lightricks, after founding a company acquired by Oracle.